mrakgr/Trading-Journal/journal_2025.md

 You should NOT work at a startup

 > I just spent two weeks, this was really hard, I am really proud of the solution, to which you manager says: "Oh.
 That's cool.
 Can you get that ticket closed?
 It's been there for two weeks."
 > It's the worst feeling ever.
+It will take great people and churn them so fast it's unbelievable.
+Agh.

 Sigh.
 Ok, change of plans.
 I don't owe Logris anything.
 I said I did in our last communication, but fuck it.
 I wasn't at all wrong to consider quiting myself on Friday, it's a good thing I got fired instead.